jbferet/prospect/README.md

 If you use **prospect**, please cite the following references for PROSPECT-PRO and PROSPECT-D:

+Féret, J.-B. & de Boissieu, F. (2024). `prospect`: an R package to link leaf optical properties with their chemical and structural properties with the leaf model PROSPECT.
+Journal of Open Source Software, 9(94), 6027, https://doi.org/10.21105/joss.06027

 Féret, J.-B., Berger, K., de Boissieu, F. & Malenovský, Z. (2021).
 PROSPECT-PRO for estimating content of nitrogen-containing leaf proteins and other carbon-based constituents.
 Remote Sensing of Environment.
 252, 112173.  https://doi.org/10.1016/j.rse.2020.112173

 Féret, J.-B., Gitelson, A.A., Noble, S.D. & Jacquemoud, S. (2017).
 PROSPECT-D: Towards modeling leaf optical properties through a complete lifecycle.
 Remote Sensing of Environment.
 193, 204–215. http://dx.doi.org/10.1016/j.rse.2017.03.004